 Regardless of the type of ductwork you have in your home, that ductwork has two main enemies.
 The first is specific damage, which can be caused by anything from drilling through a wall to hang a picture to a rodent infestation.
 The second is simply the ravages of time.
 Duct materials will gradually deteriorate, and the constant temperature fluctuation causes expansion and contraction that contribute to that deterioration.

 Shockingly, it’s estimated that in the average American home, there are enough cracks, tears, and leaks in the ductwork to allow 30% of the heated or cooled air to escape.
 That’s 30% of your heating and cooling bills being spent on nothing but waste!
 It also puts extra strain on your air conditioner and furnace.
+Late-season AC maintenance can help identify these issues early, preventing wasted energy and costly repairs.
 And the damaged or deteriorated ducts have serious impacts on your indoor air quality as well.

 Air Quality Concerns

 What could be in that air?
 Well, it’s coming from unoccupied spaces like your attic and between your walls.
 It can contain germs from rodents, sawdust, insulation fibers, and more.
 If that doesn’t sound like something you want to be breathing, we agree with you!
+For other ways to improve your home’s air, check out how to breathe easier at home.
 That’s why it’s so important to have your ductwork tested and, if necessary, sealed or repaired.

 If you want to find out more about duct repair in Houston, TX and how it can improve your air quality and cut your heating and cooling bills, we’d love to have a conversation with you.